Top 18 Things to Do in Coron Palawan | Kayangan Lake and Islands

 Located an hour from Coron town proper, Malcapuya is one of Culion's best beaches often included in a Coron day escapade.
 The boat ride can be rough as you sail out through Coron Bay, but the waters surrounding the island will be surprisingly calm.

-Privately owned, Malcapuya offers only its western beach for boats to dock.
-From here, visitors must continue on foot to reach the southern shore.
+Privately owned, Malcapuya allows boats to dock only on its western beach.
+Visitors must continue on foot to reach the southern shore.

 You will first go up a trail under a grove of cashew trees until the south of the beach peeks through.
 The hike takes mere minutes.

 The water remains shallow for several meters, suitable for a long swim.
-Some parts of the beach can be rocky, so it is advisable to wear aqua shoes still.
+Some parts of the beach can be rocky, so it is advisable to wear aqua shoes.

 You can dive or snorkel about 100 meters out and find a large bed of corals with a variety of marine life, including giant clams and clownfish.